Parts of the Maternal, Child & Adult Health Program

 Immunization & Screening Services

-Immunization screening service hours are Monday, Wednesday and Friday from 2:30 to 3:30 p.m.
+Immunization screening service hours are Monday - Friday (except holidays) from 9:00 am to 3:30 pm

 - Immunizations for polio, varicella, diphtheria, pertussis, tetanus, measles, mumps, rubella, influenza, Haemophilus influenza type b (Hib), pneumonia and hepatitis B (for children only)